 Barcelona are one of the world's biggest and most successful football clubs.
 Their current team is the envy of many boasting the likes of Luis Suarez and Lionel Messi in the ranks.
 However, there is one team out there that can proudly state that in 4 games against the Catalan giants they have a perfect winning record.
 That team is Dundee United.

-At the end of the season Dumbarton and Rangers were neck and neck at the top of the table on 29 points.
-If goal difference had existed back then, then Dumbarton would have claimed the title by virtue of the fact that their goal difference was 7 better than Rangers.
-However, on this occasion both teams played a one off match at Cathkin Park, Glasgow to decide the Championship. but the game ended 2-2 so the league title was shared for the first and only time in its history.
+At the end of the season, Dumbarton and Rangers were neck and neck at the top of the table on 29 points.
+If goal difference had existed back then, then Dumbarton would have claimed the title by virtue of the fact that their goal difference was seven better than Rangers.
+However, on this occasion, both teams played a one-off match at Cathkin Park, Glasgow, to decide the Championship.
+But the game ended 2-2, so the league title was shared for the first and only time in its history.

 15. The First Dugout